rkmad/HealthCareFraud/README.md

 Machine learning is an important tool that is becoming increasingly utilized to identify providers involved in fraudulent transactions.
 This project uses a mix of unsupervised and supervised machine learning models for the identification of fraudulent inpatient providers and is a step forward towards stopping swindlers.

-The data used for this project is from Medicare claims from 2009 and is available from [Kaggle](https://www.kaggle.com/rohitrox/healthcare-provider-fraud-detection-analysis)
+The data used for this project are from Medicare claims from 2009 and is available from [Kaggle](https://www.kaggle.com/rohitrox/healthcare-provider-fraud-detection-analysis)